green-john/savingDeposits/README.md

 ## Next actions:

-- Frontend to CRUD deposits.
+- ~Frontend to CRUD deposits.~
-- Backend/Frontend to search deposits
+- ~Frontend to search deposits~
-- Backend/Frontend for report
+- Frontend for report.
+- Backend search.
+- Backend report.
+- Fix rates to be any number not just decimal
-- Figure out Table for users.
+- Vselect for users.
+- Fix permissions for getting deposits for a user.